John Klingberg Game Preview: Maple Leafs vs. Panthers

 Klingberg Season Stats Insights in 2022-23

-- He scored a goal in a game nine times last season in 67 games played, including multiple goals once.
+- In nine of 67 games last season, he scored a goal -- and he had one game with multiple goals.

-- Klingberg had an assist in 17 of 67 games last season, with multiple assists in six of them.
+- Klingberg had an assist in 17 games last season out of 67 games played, including multiple assists six times.

-- He has an implied probability of 46.5% to go over his point total based on the odds.
+- Klingberg's odds on his points prop carry an implied probability of 46.5% that he goes over.

-- There is an implied probability of 40% of Klingberg going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Klingberg has an implied probability of 40% of going over his assist prop bet.

 Sign up for Underdog fantasy today.